 2. Robert Jordan’s The Wheel of Time and the DragonLance series: Another early influence, this time mostly for the worst: the view of sexuality in both series is juvenile, the writing atrocious, and the mindless glorification of battle and power for its own sake is, from my current vantage, almost sickening.
 But they now show me what not to do as a writer and thinker and probably contributed to the lost, unhappy middle school years so many have.

 3. Geoffrey Miller, The Mating Mind: Robin Hanson recommended this.
-Its ideas about the role of art and culture in sexuality and why the second half of Darwin’s theory—sexual, as opposed to natural, selection—both clarified a lot of my thinking.
+Its ideas about the role of art and culture in sexuality and why the second half of Darwin’s theory—sexual, as opposed to natural, selection—clarified a lot of my thinking.
 Even today, many people focus on “natural” selection but miss the importance of sexual selection.
-I still don’t think I’ve exhausted the book, which, although I don’t think perfect or gospel, will resonate for a long time yet.
-In addition, along with some of the books below, it pointed me toward a better understanding of how people signal and how people perceive, which I didn’t understand previously..
+I still don’t think I’ve exhausted the book, although I have read others in the genre.
+Along with some of the books below, it pointed me toward a better understanding of how people signal and how people perceive, which I didn’t understand previously.

 4. Dan Ariely, Predictably Irrational: I’d read many critiques of our rationality, but before Predictably Irrational I probably would’ve argued that we should look solely at behavior to discern individual wants and that individuals are independent in an almost Ayn Rand way.
 Although Predictably Irrational isn’t solely responsible for this shift and others, it probably catalyzed them.